Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d12 Master
   #quote[Infuse or Withdraw Life Force/Create Node & Soulflower/Nullify Paradox]

   A Prime Master can draw Quintessence from anywhere, at any time, and channel it into other vessels as well.
-A dark, vulgar aspect of that power allows them to obliterate a living being by consuming all of his life force, whereas the reverse of that power infuses them with life force so strong that they are essentially blessed.
+A dark, vulgar aspect of that power allows them to obliterate a living being by consuming all of their life force, whereas the reverse of that power infuses them with life force so strong that they are essentially blessed.
 Combining that ability with Life #spec_c.d12, they may turn complex organisms into Soulflowers - living Periapts who become walking batteries of boosted Quintessence.
 Such Mastery also allows the mage to create Nodes in significant places, and to nullify Paradox.
 ]

 / Prime Mastery: Take #spec_c.d6 appropriate stress or complication to double your Prime die for for a roll.
 On a failure, step up the same stress or complication you took to activate.